With a steady increase in popularity of Husky dogs, it is no surprise that hundreds of dogs have bred with this loyal and energetic breed.

 - The Husky Pug is a little less suited to most and needs more consideration

-If you do decide to get one of these fantastic mixes, do look at our Husky Names article and be sure to let us know if you have any of these mixes in the comments below.
+If you do decide to get one of these fantastic mixes, look at our husky Names article and be sure to let us know if you have any of these mixes in the comments below.